 The Executive Committee shall be comprised of the President, Vice- President, Secretary, Treasurer, and Chairpersons of all Committees of the Board.
 Additional members of the Board may be appointed to serve on the Committee at the discretion of the President.
 The President shall serve as the Chair of the Executive Committee.
 The Executive Committee shall maintain surveillance of the business and affairs of the Corporation and shall be empowered to transact only such business as may be necessary between meetings of the Board.
-The Committee shall be responsible for overseeing the personnel affairs of the Corporation, including, but not limited to developing and reviewing personnel policies and hiring, training, supervising evaluating and, if necessary, terminating the Corporation's Administrator(s).
-The Committee shall also be responsible for ensuring that the Corporation engages in strategic planning.
+The Committee shall be responsible for overseeing the personnel affairs of the Corporation, including, but not limited to developing and reviewing personnel policies and hiring, training, supervising evaluating and, if necessary, terminating the Corporation engages in strategic planning.
 Meetings of the Committee may be called by the Chair or by any member of the Committee.
 The Committee shall submit a report of its actions at all regularly scheduled or special meetings of the Board.